voyageprofessor/gtav-sourcecode-build-guide/knownbugs.md

 **B:** When I create "Vehicles" Widgets, the game crashes.<br>
 **F:** Before Opening The Save Game, just enter the game normally and dont load the save, create vehicle widgets then load the game.

 **E:** Fatal Error: Unable to create default effect 'common:/shaders/im', cannot continue.<br>
-**F:** If u didnt put the shaders to the game directory or you dont have the low quality shaders, then this error may appear.
+**F:** If u didn't put the shaders to the game directory or you dont have the low quality shaders, then this error may appear.

 #### Solution 1:
 Just Simply Put the shaders to the game directory and compile the low quality shaders by following tutorial.